 For the boss who likes to picnic in comfort

 Sure, sitting on the ground for a picnic is charming for a while — until your legs fall asleep and all you want is a chair.
-In our last Strategist Haul, senior editor Anthony Rotunno wrote about an extremely comfortable lawn chair that’s low enough so that you’re “eye level with anyone sitting on a blanket or the ground,” and which we think would make an ideal gift for the boss who prefers some elevation while they eat.
+In a recent Strategist Haul, senior editor Anthony Rotunno wrote about an extremely comfortable lawn chair that’s low enough so that you’re “eye level with anyone sitting on a blanket or the ground,” and which we think would make an ideal gift for the boss who prefers some elevation while eating.

 For the boss who loves to cook

 Ruth Reichl’s chronicle of her time as editor-in-chief of Gourmet magazine is a must-read for anyone with even a casual interest in food.